GlenCrawford/bank_transaction_unsupervised_clustering/README.md

 python -W ignore main.py
 ```

 The script will conclude by printing out each transaction grouped by cluster.
-The clusters don't have names, just an integer starting at zero.
+The clusters won't have names, just an integer starting at zero.